← Selected work

 Barclays.co.uk

-Leading the award-winning redesign of one of the UK's most visited financial websites — 130M+ annual visits, a new Design Language adopted across the digital estate, and navigation success up from 52% to 72%.
+Redesigning one of the UK's most visited financial websites — 130M+ annual visits, a Design Language adopted across three banking sites, and navigation success up from 52% to 72%.

 Role

-Lead UX Designer — design language, IA, research, component design, workshop facilitation; joint Lead UX / project manager for the financial tools programme
+Lead UX Designer across design language, IA, research, component design and workshop facilitation — and joint Lead UX and project manager (PRINCE2) for the financial tools programme

 Team